chenmingwei23/Group10GRT/README.md

 1. Accept, store user ratings for each piece of content.
 Update overall rating on main page

-2. Accept and display user comments
+2. Includes commentary on overall tournaments and matches

 3. Display new matches and their score

+4. Multiple tournament access through hyperlinks

 #### The Login part ####